 The museum grounds are somewhat wheelchair and stroller friendly but you will be limited to what you can do.
 For young children, if you can use a carrier or a small folding stroller it will probably be easiest.
 Visiting with a wheelchair user?
 We suggest calling ahead to check accessibility based on your specific parameters.

 Washrooms are located inside the main gift shop.
 There is a small snack bar here as well.
 The food offerings are limited to snacks and drinks but will most likely expand as the summer comes and crowds increase.
-We heard there would be ice creaming coming soon!
+You can bring in your own food and enjoy it at one of the many picnic tables throughout the grounds.

 All Aboard!
 Let’s Visit Halton County Radial Railway

 It was incredible to be inside the different cars and feel how different each ride is.
 Shockingly, the older the car the smoother the ride!
-The rides are also very educational as the conductor talks about the history and significance of both the vehicles and the museum itself.
+Throughout the rides, your conductor shares about the history and significance of the vehicles, the electric railway and the museum itself.

 Meadowvale Station

 You are welcome to stay on the streetcar for the entire loop but if you want to get off there is a stop at Meadowvale station.
 This is a fabulous spot to have a picnic or explore the rock garden.
-You can’t walk back to the main station from there so once you get off you will have about 30 minutes until the next streetcar returns to pick you up.
-This is where the ice cream will be sold once summer hits!
+Once you get off, another train will be by again in approximately 30 minutes.
+Just enough time to treat yourselves to an ice cream cone in the summertime.

 Rockwood Station

 The main museum is Rockwood Station and it’s located right at the entrance to the grounds.
 This is an excellent spot to explore the old station and learn about the history of the Radial Railway in Ontario.
-If you’re curious to learn more you are welcome to speak to the docent who is very knowledgeable about the history of the station.
+If you’re curious to learn more you are welcome to speak to the docent who is very knowledgeable about the history of the station and the trains that passed through the city.

 Be Sure To Visit Car Barn #3